iotaledger/integration-services/api/usage-ssi-bridge.md

 }
 ```

-### 4. Get user data of the device
+### 4. Get data of the device

 The verified device can now be requested to provide information about it by using the identityId.
-If a user is verified, can be seen by the `verification.verified` field but also by checking the verifiable credentials of the `verifiableCredentials` array.
+If an identity is verified, can be seen by the `verification.verified` field but also by checking the verifiable credentials of the `verifiableCredentials` array.
 To check whether the verifiable credential is still valid and not revoked the request in section 5 can be used.

-But first request the user by her identityId with a GET request at the api:
+But first request the identity by its identityId with a GET request at the api:

 https://ensuresec.solutions.iota.org/api/v0.1/identities/identity/did:iota:Bn7kHRVydhZfJDhzErLh1CKFYY8Bhn5GCQwLzbWuZhj